umf-iti-200/umf-iti-200.github.io/data/posts/aws-rds.md

 <img width="534" src="https://user-images.githubusercontent.com/114015/224601011-a4f50872-33ca-4f60-a06b-7f0069a1cb61.png">

+# Pricing

+If you would like to know more about pricing for PostgreSQL, please access [https://aws.amazon.com/rds/postgresql/pricing/](https://aws.amazon.com/rds/postgresql/pricing/) for details.

 # Clean Up

 Navigate to your RDS dashboard (where you can see the list of all your databases).
 Select the database and then click <strong>Delete</strong>.